Tangerinez/LoL-High-Scores-Table/README.md

 # LoL-High-Scores-Table

-League of Legends High Scores Table
+League of Legends High Scores Table created with React, Redux, and Riot Games API